rndsrc/2024-phys-nobel/notebook.md

 # Jupyter Notebook for the 2024 Nobel Prize in Physics

-## Historical Introduction to the Ising Model
+## Introduction to the Ising Model

 The Ising model is a mathematical model in statistical mechanics, introduced by Wilhelm Lenz in 1920 and solved for the one-dimensional case by his student Ernst Ising in 1925.
 The model was originally used to explain ferromagnetism, where magnetic materials exhibit spontaneous magnetization due to interactions between neighboring atomic spins.